Quantum error correction meets continuous symmetries: fundamental trade-offs and case studies: Trade-off between QEC and global covariance: Charge fluctuation approach

 Based on the discussion above, one can see that $\chi$ embodies the transition between exact QEC and exact symmetry quantitatively---when a code is close to being an exactly covariant code, $\chi$ cannot be too far away from $\Delta H_L$, and when a code is close to being an exact QEC code, $\chi$ cannot be too far away from $0$ (see an illustration in \figref{fig:charge}).
 Thus the trade-off relation between $\epsilon$ and $\delta_\group$ can be derived by connecting $\chi$ to each of them separately.

-We now derive the following lower bound on the global covariance violation $\delta_\group$ in terms of the charge fluctuation $\chi$, which directly connects $\delta_\group$ with $\chi$. \begin{proposition} Consider an isometric quantum code defined by $\mE_{\StoL}$.
+We now derive the following lower bound on the global covariance violation $\delta_\group$ in terms of the charge fluctuation $\chi$, which directly connects $\delta_\group$ with $\chi$. {Note that, in this paper, ``$\gtrsim$'', ``$\lesssim$'', and ``$\simeq$'' mean ``$\geq$'', ``$\leq$'', and ``$=$'', respectively, up to the leading order.} \begin{proposition} Consider an isometric quantum code defined by $\mE_{\LtoS}$.
 Consider physical Hamiltonian $H_S$, logical Hamiltonian $H_L$, and noise channel $\mN_S$.
 Suppose the HKS condition is satisfied.
 Then when $\abs{\Delta H_L - \chi} \leq \Delta H_S$, it holds that

 and when $\abs{\Delta H_L - \chi} > \Delta H_S$, $\delta_\group \geq \sqrt{3/8}$.
 In particular, when $\abs{\Delta H_L - \chi} \ll \Delta H_S$, we have